btrask/stronglink/README.md

 In the event of a hash collision, StrongLink always uses the oldest file with the given hash, which theoretically allows "squatting" but prevents unexpected overwriting or other abuse.

+**What happens if something "immutable" is changed?**
+There are two basic immutable "things" in StrongLink:

+- Files: StrongLink follows the [end-to-end principle](https://en.wikipedia.org/wiki/End_to_end_principle), meaning that hashes are expected to be checked _by the receiver_.
+If a file within a repository is modified, that repository itself will not notice, but other repositories and validating clients will.
+StrongLink is not intended to replace filesystem-level redundancy or integrity checks such as from RAID or ZFS.
+- Logs: Modifying StrongLink's append-only log after it has been written is actually mostly harmless.
+Depending the client, insertions may either be appended to the client's log or missed entirely entirely, but they won't get out of sync.
+Deletions are ignored in either case.

+StrongLink marks immutable files as read-only on systems that support it.

 **Will it ever support mutability?**
 Hopefully, yes.
 The plan is to build a mutable interface layer on top of the immutable data store.
 This will keep StrongLink's sync protocol simple and reliable while gradually supporting a broader range of uses.
 Mutable tags will come first, and then eventually mutable files (using diffs rather than block deduplication).